Islamic–Jewish relations: Religious figures

-The term "Semitic" is due to the legendary derivation of the peoples so called from Shem, son of Noah (Gen. x, 1).
+The term "Semitic" is due to the legendary derivation of the peoples so called from Shem, son of Noah (Genesis 10:1).
 Hebreaic and Arabian peoples are generally classified as Semitic, a racialist concept derived from Biblical accounts of the origins of the cultures known to the ancient Hebrews.
 Those closest to them in culture and language were generally deemed to be descended from their forefather Shem, one of the sons of Noah.
 Enemies were often said to be descendants of his cursed nephew Canaan, grandson of Noah, son of Ham.
 Modern historians confirm the affinity of ancient Hebrews and Arabs based on characteristics that are usually transmitted from parent to child, such as genes and habits, with the most well-studied criterion being language.
 Similarities between Semitic languages (including Hebrew and Arabic) and their differences with those spoken by other adjacent people confirm the common origin of Hebrews and Arabs among other Semitic nations.

 Around the 12th century BC, Judaism developed as a monotheistic religion.
 According to Jewish religious tradition, the history of Judaism begins with the Covenant between God and Abraham, who is considered a Hebrew.
 (The first Hebrew being Eber, a forefather of Abraham.)
 The Hebrew Bible occasionally refers to Arvi peoples (or variants thereof), translated as "Arab" or "Arabian" deriving from "Arava" plain, the dwellers of plains.
 Some Arabs of the Arabian Peninsula are considered descendants of Ismael, the first son of Abraham.
 While the commonly held view among historians is that Islam originated in Arabia in the 7th century AD, in Islam's view, Adam was the first Muslim (in the sense of believing in Allah and surrendering to Allah's commands).
 Islam also shares many traits with Judaism (as well as with Christianity), like the belief in and reverence for common prophets, such as Moses and Abraham, who are recognized in all three Abrahamic religions.